Marketing translation and translation, in general, have a long and robust history. How did the modern translation industry become what it is today?

-I would like to answer any questions anyone has: whether a suggestion for a topic, a question on running a startup, the industry…
+I would like to answer any questions anyone has: whether a suggestion for a topic, a question on running a startup or the industry in general.

 Please add them here on the blog, on the LinkedIn share or email me on firstname.lastname@example.org.
 I promise to answer each and everyone!
 Ask us anything!
 We have lots of opinions.

 If anyone is interested in having a business discussion please get in touch!
 We are always open to discussions, partnerships, referral agreements or anything else you may want to talk about…Into23 provides Best Translation Services in Singapore and across Southeast Asia.